marekburiak/ILI9341_due/README.md

 Uncomment the line depending on the SPI mode you want to use.
 As you can see, DMA mode is the default.

-SPI_MODE_NORMAL is the standard SPI mode where you can use any CS line but you have to drive it yourself.
+<b>SPI_MODE_NORMA</b>L is the standard SPI mode where you can use any CS line but you have to drive it yourself.<br>
-SPI_MODE_EXTENDED is the extended SPI mode available in Due where CS line is handled by the chip (which is faster than handling it yourself).
-You are restricted to these CS pins though - 4, 10 and 52 (as described here: http://arduino.cc/en/Reference/DueExtendedSPI).
+<b>SPI_MODE_EXTENDED</b> is the extended SPI mode available in Due where CS line is handled by the chip (which is faster than handling it yourself).
+You are restricted to these CS pins though - 4, 10 and 52 (as described here: http://arduino.cc/en/Reference/DueExtendedSPI).<br>
-SPI_MODE_DMA utilized DMA to do SPI transfers.
+<b>SPI_MODE_DMA</b> utilized DMA to do SPI transfers.
 You should be able to use any digital pin for CS.

 ```Arduino
 #define ILI9341_SPI_CLKDIVIDER 2